 - to serve relevant advertisements to you when you visit our sites or other third-party sites;

-- to process your order or request for our products or services (For example, membership, training, webinar, events, directory listing etc.);
+- to process your order or request for our products or services (such as membership, training, webinars, events, directory listings, etc.);

-- to carry out our obligations arising from any contracts entered by you and us (for example, if you have purchased any product or service with us) or where we are required to do this by law or other regulations.;
+- to carry out our obligations arising from any contracts entered by you and us (for example, if you have purchased a product or service from us) or where we are required to do this by law or other regulations;

 - to seek your views or comments on the services we provide;

 - to notify you of changes to our services and policies;

 - to send newsletters and communications about events and other products and services offered by CIWM and its trading subsidiary that we think may be of interest to you;

 - to request your participation in surveys, focus groups, or other initiatives which help us to gather information used to develop and enhance our products and services;

 - to manage reporting and business planning - we produce internal documents to monitor our own activities.

 Depending on the communication preferences you have provided, we may contact you by email, phone or post about the subjects you have opted-into.
 Furthermore, if we contact you or you contact us by phone, email or online contact form viaCIWM’s website, the information you provide will be transferred and stored on our database application “IMIS” (hosted by our third-party service provider ‘iFINITY’) for processing your request and for possible follow-ups to better serve you.

 The legal basis for the processing of your personal data is your consent and/or any other applicable legal basis, such as our legitimate interest in engaging in commerce and offering products and services of value to you; where such processing is necessary to perform our contract with you or to take steps before entering into our contract with you; and/or where such processing is necessary to comply with our legal obligations, resolve disputes and enforce our contractual agreements.